Four civilians are killed and 50 people are injured in Kunduz, a health official says

 But protests in most of the northern regions ended peacefully, police spokesman Lal Mohamed Ahmadzai said.

-At least eight people were killed and 27 wounded in protests Friday, mostly in Herat province, officials said.
-The death toll includes six in Herat, one in Baghland and one in Nangahar, according to Sediq Sediqqi, spokesman for the Interior Ministry.
-Seven of the wounded were in Kabul, and they included three police officers, a spokesman for the Health Ministry said.
+At least eight people were killed and 27 wounded in protests Friday, mostly in Herat province, according to Sediq Sediqqi, spokesman for the interior ministry.

 The burning at Bagram was not the first time that damaging Qurans – or even the threat to do so – has provoked angry Muslim reaction.